MAYALATZ/mapalaapi/README.md

-o	Instructions for building and running the front-end containers.
+Instructions for building and running the front-end containers.

 Docker and Docker Compose installed